 SECTION 2.
 ELECTION OF SENATORS

-(a) Beginning with the general election in [year], the winner of each senatorial election shall be determined by the majority of districts won in the state.
+(a) Beginning with the general election in [year], the winner of each senatorial election shall be determined by the majority of counties won in the state.

 SECTION 3.
 CERTIFICATION OF RESULTS